elliot-100/britishcycling-clubs/README.md

 ## Prerequisites

-- Uses [Selenium](https://www.selenium.dev/) to automate a headless Chrome browser, so needs Chrome and compatible ChromeDriver executable installed, and ChromeDriver executable on the system PATH.
+- Some operations use [Selenium](https://www.selenium.dev/) to automate a headless Chrome browser, so needs Chrome and compatible ChromeDriver executable installed, and ChromeDriver executable on the system PATH.
 Originally intended to be deployed on the [PythonAnywhere](https://www.pythonanywhere.com/) platform, which covers this